OpenLocalizationTestOrg/azure-docs-pr-test.nl-NL/articles/storage/common/storage-import-export-tool-sample-preparing-hard-drives-import-job-workflow.md

 ## <a name="storage-account-destinations"></a>Storage-account bestemmingen

-De import-taak worden de gegevens importeren in de volgende bestemmingen in de storage-account:
+Hallo import-taak wordt Hallo gegevens importeren in Hallo bestemmingen in Hallo storage-account te volgen:

 |Bron|Doel-virtuele map of blob|
 |------------|-------------------------------------------|